jboliv01/yelp_end_to_end_batch_pipeline/README.md

 ## Data Pipeline

 The project employs a **batch processing** method using Apache Spark to handle large datasets efficiently:
-- **Batch**: The pipeline processes data periodically from a static dataset downloaded from Kaggle, consisting of multiple JSON files.
+- **Batch**: The pipeline processes data from a static dataset downloaded from the Kaggle API, consisting of multiple JSON files.

 ![pipeline-dag](screenshots/dagster.png)